-The completed report will then be analysed and all reasonable efforts made to
+The completed report will then be analysed and all reasonable efforts made to discover why the accident occurred and what action should be taken to avoid a recurrence of the problem.

 A follow up report will be completed after a reasonable period of time examining the effectiveness of any new measures adopted.